gbmhunter/blog/content/electronics/components/power-regulators/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
 date: 2012-08-20
 draft: false
-lastmod: 2019-02-28
+lastmod: 2023-04-24
-tags: [ "power", "regulator", "linear", "buck", "boost", "DC/DC", "converter", "topology", "SEPIC", "current sharing" ]
+tags: [ power, regulator, linear, buck, boost, DC/DC, converter, topology, SEPIC, current sharing ]
-title: "Power Regulators"
+title: Power Regulators
 type: page
 ---

 ## Overview

-Power regulators aim to convert an input DC voltage into a DC output voltage.
+Power regulators aim to **convert input voltages and currents into different output voltages and currents**.
 There are many different ways of doing this, an each design has its benefits and advantages.
-The important parameters of DC/DC converters are efficiency, output ripple, complexity, and maximum output current.
+The important parameters of all types of power regulators are efficiency, power levels, versatility, accuracy, noise, size and complexity.

+If you want to drop low-to-medium voltage DC (3-60V) down to a lower DC voltage, and you don't require large currents (<1A), can dissipate a large amount of heat easily or want low-noise voltage rails, look at the [Linear Regulators page](linear-regulators/).
+If you want to do the same thing but do want large currents and/or want it to be efficient, or are wanting to increase the voltage, have a look at the [Switch-Mode Power Supplies (SMPS) page](switch-mode-power-supplies-smps/).
+If you also need isolation, have a look at the [Isolated Switch-Mode Power Supplies page](isolated-switch-mode-power-supplies/).

+If you want to increase the voltage and have really low current requirements, [Charge Pumps](charge-pumps/) might be what you're after.
+If you want to convert 110-240VAC mains straight down to 3-24V low-voltage DC, have a look at the [Off-line Switchers page](off-line-switchers/).

 ## Terminology